 Meanwhile, i gasoline prices are increased.
 Italians pay about 5% more per liter than in February and 20% more than in February a year ago, source the newborn MITE, Ministry of Ecological Transition.

 A mini peak that explains a few things for the present, and many more for the future.
 It was caused in part by storms in Texas that cut power to millions of residents and cut off several oil refineries.
-The price of gasoline, as a result, was also pushed by oil prices which increased along with expectations of economic recovery with the distribution of coronavirus vaccines.
+The price of gasoline, as a result, has also been pushed by oil prices which have risen along with expectations of economic recovery with the distribution of coronavirus vaccines.